 It sounds pretty simple, right?
 But often it’s the simplest things that really work!
 Just setting up labeled bins where kids can put trash, compost, and items to recycle can be enough to encourage kids to recycle paper, plastic, and more!

-We created this pail with a simple label for the garbage can — we love that the various posters include examples of what is considered trash, compost, or recyclable material so that it provides students with a guide.
+We created the recycling bin below with a simple label for the garbage can — we love that the various posters include examples of what is considered trash, compost, or recyclable material so that it provides students with a guide.

 Combine your desire to get your students to help you protect the planet with ecology lessons, and set up an earthworm farm in the classroom to compost food waste.